oracle/cloudtestdrive/ATP/readme.md

   Most people attending this lab will already have experienced connecting to an ATP database and discovering it's features in the base Autonomous Database lab.
 If this would not be the case for you, your instructor will advise you to execute these [initial ATP steps](initial_atp_steps.md).

+- If you are a Lab Instructor, you need to perform some preparation the day before your workshop.
+More info on [this page](instructors.md).

 ## Lab Instructions ##